Pharmacy Examining Board of Canada: Document Evaluation

 Document evaluation is the first step of the PEBC certification process for an IPG.
 The applicant is required to submit foreign pharmacy education credentials to the PEBC, whereby PEBC determines whether the education is equivalent to the education received by a pharmacy graduate in Canada.
 If this step is favourably completed, the applicant will be eligible to write the Pharmacist Evaluating Examination.
 If the PEBC deems the pharmaceutical education to be not equivalent, a full 4-year pharmacy program at a Canadian university is required should the applicant want to continue pursue licensure as a pharmacist.

 Pharmacist Evaluating Examination

 The Pharmacist Evaluating Examination is a multiple-choice exam that tests the knowledge of various areas of pharmacy included in a Canadian pharmacy education curriculum.
 The pass mark is 60, and applicant have 3 attempts to complete this exam.
-If an applicant fails the third attempt, he/she may file a petition for a fourth attempt after remediation.
+If an applicant fails the third attempt, they may file a petition for a fourth attempt after remediation.
 If an applicant is unsuccessful at the fourth attempt, the PEBC does not permit any additional attempts, and the applicant will not be able to move forward toward the PEBC certification process.

 Pharmacist Qualifying Examination

-After an applicant successfully completes the Pharmacist Evaluating Examination, he/she will be eligible to write the Pharmacist Qualifying Examination, which is the same exam required for domestic and U.S. graduates who wish to seek certification.
+After an applicant successfully completes the Pharmacist Evaluating Examination, they will be eligible to write the Pharmacist Qualifying Examination, which is the same exam required for domestic and U.S. graduates who wish to seek certification.